-The data from SLID for 2007 reported on in this report continues to enhance our understanding and knowledge of the many ways in which disability affects the lives of persons with disabilities.
-The data which has been reported on education, income and employment reflects the challenges which continue to be faced by persons with disabilities in pursuing full participation in society.
-The Province will use this information to focus programs and services.
-The positive effects of our efforts to respond to the needs of persons with disabilities will result in increases in the labour market participation of persons with disabilities and improved social and economic well-being.
+The data from SLID for 2010 included in this report continues to enhance understanding and knowledge of the many ways in which disability affects the lives of persons with disabilities.
+The data on education, income and employment reflect the challenges which continue to be faced by persons with disabilities in pursuing full participation in society.
+The Province is continuing to use this information to focus programs and services.
+The positive effects of efforts to respond to the needs of persons with disabilities will result in increases in the labour market participation of persons with disabilities and improved social and economic well-being.